kshutkin/rollup-extras/plugin-copy/README.md

 ### `dest` and `exclude`

-Use `dest` option to put assets into subfolder in assets directory.
+Use the `dest` option to put assets into the subfolder in the assets directory.
 As an example if we have `assets` as a directory for assets and `public` as an output directory and we specify `'dest'` = `'fonts'` assets will be copied into `public/assets/fonts` preserving assets directory structure.

 Use `exclude` option to filter out files in assets (passed to ignore option of glob options).
 For example `*.json` will filter out json files.